faprieto96/pipoh/docs/index.md

 ## Getting started

-This project is available on PyPI, meaning that you can just:
+This project is available on PyPI, meaning that you work with Pipoh just running the following command:

 ```bash
 pip install pipoh
 ```

-For more information, please read [this guide](https://docker-curriculum.com/#introduction).

 ### For development